San Antonio Spurs: 2011–2016: Arrival of Kawhi Leonard

 The Spurs returned with their core roster largely intact, adding free agents Marco Belinelli and Jeff Ayres (formerly Jeff Pendergraph) while losing Gary Neal to the Milwaukee Bucks.
 The Spurs clinched the best record in the NBA with 62 wins, which included a franchise-record 19 straight wins in February and March.
-In the first round of the playoffs, the eighth-seeded Dallas Mavericks surprised the Spurs by taking the series to seven games, but the Spurs prevailed in convincing fashion in the deciding Game 7.
+In the first round of the playoffs, the eighth-seeded Dallas Mavericks surprised the Spurs by taking the series to seven games, but the Spurs prevailed in convincing fashion in the deciding game 7.
 In the second round, Tim Duncan surpassed Karl Malone for fifth place in NBA playoffs all-time points scored while the Spurs cruised past the Portland Trail Blazers in five games.
-San Antonio played the Oklahoma City Thunder in the Western Conference Finals, which marked the third straight appearance in the Western Conference Finals for the Spurs, and defeated them in six games to advance to the Finals for a second straight year for a rematch with the Miami Heat.
+San Antonio played the Oklahoma City Thunder in the Western Conference finals, which marked the third straight appearance in the conference finals for the Spurs, and defeated them in six games to advance to the Finals for a second straight year for a rematch with the Miami Heat.
 It was also the first time that they had advanced to the Finals in consecutive years.
 This made it the first time since the 1998 NBA Finals that the same two teams faced off in the Finals in consecutive years.
 With a victory in the second game of the series, Duncan, Ginóbili, and Parker won more playoff games together than any other three players on the same team in NBA history.
 The Spurs would go on to win the 2014 NBA championship in five games (4–1).
 The Spurs blew out Miami in all of their wins, each of them by 15 or more points.
 Kawhi Leonard had a breakout performance and was named NBA Finals MVP for his big game performance and is the third-youngest to win it, behind Magic Johnson and teammate Duncan.
 In the 2014 NBA draft, they selected Kyle Anderson out of UCLA as the 30th overall pick.

 During the 2014 off-season, the Spurs made headlines when they announced that they had hired Becky Hammon as an assistant coach, effective with her retirement as a player at the end of the 2014 WNBA season.
 Hammon became the first full-time female coach in any of the four major U.S. professional leagues.
 The 2014–15 season was an up-and-down season, but finishing strong with a 55–27 regular-season record and sixth seed in the West, they qualified for the playoffs.
 They faced the Los Angeles Clippers in the first round of the playoffs.
-The Spurs went up 3–2 heading into Game 6 at San Antonio.
-However, the Clippers would win that game and go on to win Game 7 at home.
+The Spurs went up 3–2 heading into game 6 at San Antonio.
+However, the Clippers would win that game and go on to win game 7 at home.
 The San Antonio Spurs became the first defending champions since the 2011–12 Dallas Mavericks to be eliminated in the first round of the NBA playoffs.